 Things to See in Chicago

-Chicago is home to the two tallest buildings in the United States: the Willis Tower (formerly the Sears Tower), located at 233 S. Wacker Drive; and Trump Tower, at 401 N. Wabash Ave.
-Although skyscrapers are common in downtown Chicago, the city boasts wide streets which alleviate the feeling of claustrophobia common in other large cities.
+Chicago is home to the two tallest buildings in the United States: the Willis Tower (formerly the Sears Tower), and Trump Tower.
+The city boasts wide streets which alleviate the feeling of claustrophobia common in other large cities.

 Take a drive on North Michigan Avenue and you might encounter the Magnificent Mile.
-Extending from the Chicago River to Oak Street, the “Mag Mile” is Chicago's largest shopping district and home to some of its most famous buildings, like the John Hancock Center, the Wrigley Building, and Tribune Tower.
+The "Mag Mile" extends from the Chicago River to Oak Street and is Chicago's largest shopping district.
+It's also home to some other famous buildings, like the John Hancock Center, the Wrigley Building, and Tribune Tower.